sahilseth/flowrdocs/source/rd/topics/to_flow.rst

 flowname
     name of the flow
 flow_run_path
     Path to a folder.
 Main operating folder for this flow.
-Default it `getOption("flow_run_path")`. platform
+Default it `get_opts("flow_run_path")`. platform
     character vector, specifying the platform to use. local, lsf, torque, moab, sge, slurm, ...
-This over-rides the platform column in flow_def. submit
+This over-rides the platform column in flowdef. submit
     Depreciated.
 Use submit_flow on flow object this function returns.
 TRUE/FALSE execute
     Depreciated.
 Use submit_flow on flow object this function returns.
 TRUE/FALSE, an paramter to submit_flow() qobj
-    Depreciated.
+    Depreciated, modify <a href = 'http://docs.flowr.space/en/latest/rd/vignettes/build-pipes.html#cluster-interface'>cluster templates</a> instead.
 A object of class `queue <queue.html>`_. desc
-    Advanced Use. final flow name. don't change.
+    Advanced Use. final flow name, please don't change.

 Value